Bruce Bean, PhD

 View full abstract on Pubmed

-Two ATP-activated conductances in bullfrog atrial cells.
+ATP-activated channels in excitable cells.